 Simply, EDC means “Everyday Carry.”
 Average joes have come to define it as all the things you bring with you when you go out, but in the world of prepping, EDC is something more than that.

 Just take a look at any preppers’ pockets, and you’ll find several everyday carry items that you would’ve never thought you needed.

 Wanna know what these items are?
 Read on to find out:

-Everyone and their aunt Judy knows that today’s world is unpredictable.
-Small emergencies usually catch us by surprise on a day-to-day basis.
+Everyone and their aunt Judy know that today’s world is unpredictable.
+Minor emergencies usually catch us by surprise on a day-to-day basis.

 We can fight these nasty surprises by doing what we do best— preparing.

 Enter your EDC backpack, prepped for your well-being and advantage.
 A well-stocked EDC bag can help out with everyday problems while keeping you on your toes for dangerous times.

 Planning your EDC ahead of time is crucial, and anticipating the situations you might get into will be a big help for your preparation.
 Choosing what to put in your EDC pack can be tricky, but don’t worry.
 We’ll help you narrow down your choices.

 Before we dive right into the deep end and list the things you need, let’s take a look at the factors you need to consider when putting your EDC together.
 Here’s what you need to think about:

 Step back and reevaluate.
 Empty your pockets or bags and take a look at the stuff you have.
 The best way to know what you need to put in your EDC is to understand what you already have with you.